O’Reilly Media Illustration Guidelines

 How to take a screenshot on Mac:

-How to take a screenshot on Windows 10 with the PrtScn key
+How to take a screenshot on Windows with PrtScn key:

-If you need to add callouts (such as arrows, boxes, or explanatory text) to your images, please include two versions of the image: a “clean” version without callouts, and a version that indicates the callouts you want.
-Our Illustrator will use standard O’Reilly fonts and specs to add callouts to the clean file, using your example as a guide.
+If you need to add callouts (such as arrows, boxes, or explanatory text) to your images, please include two versions of the image: a “clean” version without callouts, and a version that shows the callouts you want.
+Our illustrator will use standard O’Reilly fonts and specs to add callouts to the clean file, using your example as a guide.

 A well-organized figure list allows us to move your book through production more quickly and accurately.
 The figure list should contain the filename, position of the figure in the book, and other information, such as; required callouts, or notes.